iamyasinkaya/iamyasinkaya/README.md

 ## Projects

 - [Hotel Reservation Application](https://github.com/iamyasinkaya/GondorsLegacy): The "Gondor's Legacy" project is centered around hotel reservations.
 It provides functionalities for creating, managing, and canceling reservations.
-- [Personal Blog Application] (https://github.com/iamyasinkaya/Personal-Blog-Application): This application is designed to enable users to create, manage, and publish their personal blog posts.
+- [Personal Blog Application](https://github.com/iamyasinkaya/Personal-Blog-Application): This application is designed to enable users to create, manage, and publish their personal blog posts.

 Besides these projects, I work on various small projects to gain experience with different programming languages and technologies.